 He said: ‘Government intervention is key, as demonstrated by the plastic bag campaign where more than half (56%) say they are aware of it, and 15% say they have subsequently changed their behaviour as result.’

-The UK has seen intense flooding over the past few months, and with climate change likely to make this worse the Chancellor announced plans to increase funding for flood defences. £120m has been made available immediately to repair defences that have been damaged in the flooding seen so far this year.
+The UK has seen intense flooding over the past few months, and with climate change expected to make this worse, the Chancellor announced plans to increase funding for flood defences.
+120m has been made available immediately to repair defences that have been damaged so far this year.

-Over the next five years, they also said they will plant 30,000 hectares of trees, a size that is larger than the whole of Birmingham.
+Over the next five years, they also said they will plant 30,000 hectares of trees, an area that is larger than the whole of Birmingham.

-The chancellor also announced that funding will be made available for carbon capture and storage technology, with £800m to be spent on two clusters of carbon storage by 2040 that will store millions of tonnes of CO2.
+The chancellor also announced that funding will be made available for carbon capture technology, with 800m to be spent on two clusters of carbon storage technology by 2040.

 ‘The Chancellor will only redeem himself by rapidly increasing spending on climate and nature to at least 5%, making our buildings highly efficient and significantly boosting public transport in the National Infrastructure Strategy and Spending Review later this year.’